 Here’s a step-by-step process of the activity:

-- Provide your team with some blocks of Lego.
+- Provide your team with some building blocks, such as Lego.

 - Build a structure yourself and hide it from all teams.